LarryMcConville/04-code-quiz/README.md

 `ulContainer.addEventListener(submit)`

 - Receives player's initials.
-- declares a `newScore` object with player inititals and score.
+- declares a `newScore` object with player initials and score.
 - Pushes the `newScore` object to our in memory `highscores[]`.
 - `saveHighScores`
 - `loadHighScores()`